MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 * [`Table`](https://adaptivecards.io/explorer/Table.html)
 * [`Image`](https://adaptivecards.io/explorer/Image.html)

-To add rounded corners to an element in an Adaptive Card, set the `roundedCorners` property to `true` for the element in the card’s payload.
+To add rounded corners to containers, columns, column sets, and tables in an Adaptive Card, set the `roundedCorners` property to `true` for the element in the card’s payload.
+To add rounded corners to an image, set the `style` property to `RoundedCorners` within the `Image` element.

 The following JSON payload shows an Adaptive Card with rounded corners around columns, a coulmn set, and an image: